Drones: friend or foe?

 They come in all sizes and price ranges and are used for private and observation purposes.

+By individuals, companies, governments, but (unfortunately) also by criminals and terrorists.
 Since time immemorial, towers and lookouts on hills and mountains have been used to get an optimal view of the (defense) area.

 Later came zeppelins and hot air balloons.